aspuru-guzik-group/mission_control/docs/user_guide/tasks.rst

 #. multiple tick functions share common logic for handling exceptions.

-#. multiple tick functions share common helper utilities.
+#. multiple tick functions share common helper utilities and shortcuts.

+MissionControl calls a class which defines a tick function a 'TaskHandler'.

-MissionControl provides a few base TaskHandler classes which you can use as base classes for your own TaskHandlers.
+MissionControl provides a few classes which you can use as base classes for your own TaskHandlers.

 See :class:`mc.task_handlers.base_task_handler` to find out more about these